Skip to content

 Wholly Owned Subsidiary

 Best for: Corporations from Europe, Iran, or Asia expanding their Gulf footprint.
-The subsidiary operates independently under Omani law while the parent company retains ownership.

 Branch Office

 A branch office allows a foreign company to operate in Oman without incorporating a separate entity.
-The branch is not a separate legal person β€” the parent company bears full liability.
+The parent company bears full liability.
+At least one foreign director must oversee branch operations.

 Best for: Companies testing the Omani market or executing specific contracts.
 Common among construction firms and engineering companies from Germany, France, and the UK.